-The ability to recognise possible indicators of abuse is of fundamental importance, whether the abuse may occur on the premises of our learners or in any other setting.
+The ability to recognise possible indicators of abuse is of fundamental importance, whether the abuse may occur in the learner's workplace or in any other setting.
 All those playing a role in meeting the learner's needs should be aware and informed so that possible abuse can be recognised, investigated and acted on seamlessly and effectively.